There is little to no harm in having a favorite book, favorite flavor of ice cream, or a favorite place to work.

 - Looks the other way when certain employees waste time.

 - Is more flexible in terms of absences (ex. tardiness, vacations, sickness) for certain employees and not others.

-- Sides with certain employees in matters of employee disagreements/disputes.
+- Sides with certain employees when conflicts at work arise.

 - Passes along important work-related information only to certain employees.

 3 Things Employees Can Do About Favoritism at Work

 Rationally Assess the Situation